9orky/espago-api-php/README.md

 * apiCredentials - this is an object which resides at __Gorky\Espago\Model\ApiCredentials__ and requires three arguments which should be provided to you by Espago: public key, app ID and password.

-How does this look in the code?
+How does this look in a code?

 ```php
 $apiFactory = new \Gorky\Espago\Factory\ApiFactory(